Pasachoff, Jay M. Hopkins Observatory, Williams College, Williamstown, Massachusetts.

 - Additional Readings

 An instrument used to collect, measure, or analyze electromagnetic or other radiation from distant objects.
-A telescope overcomes the limitations of the eye by increasing the ability to see faint objects and discern fine details.
-In addition, when used in conjunction with modern detectors, a telescope can “see” light that is otherwise invisible.
+A telescope overcomes the limitations of the human vision by increasing the ability to see faint objects and discern fine details.
+In addition, when used in conjunction with modern detectors, a telescope can “see” light that is otherwise invisible to the human eye (Fig. 1).
 The wavelength of the light of interest can have a profound effect on the design of a telescope.
 By analogy, detectors of particles from space are also known as telescopes.
-See also: Electromagnetic radiation; Light
+See also: Astronomy; Astronomical observatory; Electromagnetic radiation; Light; Vision

 The content above is only an excerpt.